Compare & Contrast

 Camping & Motorhome Club vs Camping & Caravan Club

-I arrived.
-The office had two doors.
-One you entered, one you exited.
-Having not shopped for a long time, I wasn't used to this.
-So, I had to follow instructions.
-Not delivered pleasantly, I might add.
+The office had two doors - one you entered, one you exited.
+Having not 'shopped' on a campsite for what seemed like a very long time, I wasn't used to this.
+So, I followed instructions, delivered quite pleasantly as it happens.

-As soon as I entered, a woman stated in a firm tone "You're supposed to be wearing a mask!"
+As soon as I entered, a woman came out from the shadows and stated in a firm tone "You're supposed to be wearing a mask!"

 Oh, ok.
 I returned to my van and retrieved my exemption card.

-They gave thin smiles, but accepted my hidden disabilities.
+She gave a thin smile but accepted my hidden disabilities.

-From that moment on, she stared at me as though I was some kind of leech, not deserving of being on the planet, let alone paying £18.46 for the pleasure of parking my van and using about a £0.05ps worth of electricity.
+As I went through the booking in procedure, whe continued to stare at me.
+It was as though I was some kind of leech, undeserving of being on the planet, let alone paying £18.46 for the pleasure of parking my van and using about a £0.05ps worth of electricity.

-As I backed into the parking space, people stared at me - as though I was some kind of alien in their midst.
-Well, with my big blue campervan, compared to their pristine white caravans, I guess I was.
+People stared at me as though I was some kind of alien in their midst.
+I guess I was with my big blue camper was an alien, compared to their pristine white caravans.

-I stared at the people sat in their chairs having a cup of tea.
+I stared at the people sat in their chairs having afternoon tea.

-I trembled.
-I asked for a couple of icecreams from the freezer.
-The credit card system wouldn't work, so I put them back and trundled off back the safe confines of my campervan.
+I trembled as I asked for a couple of icecreams from the freezer.
+She was having trouble with the credit card system as it wouldn't work for £2.
+So, I returned them to their icy grave and trundled off back the safe confines of my campervan.

-"We've just had a cancellation!" came back the friendly voice.
+"We've just had a cancellation!" the friendly voice answered.

 As I entered the CACC, the staff waved me through, cycled in front of me to an allocated spot and smiled cheerily.

 At last, I felt at ease.
 I felt comfortable.
-I felt - ok.
+I was ok.

 The Moral of the Lesson